America Then and Now

 Professor/Instructor

 Judith WeisenfeldAn exploration of women's roles and experiences, and constructions of gender in diverse settings within North American religion.
-The seminar will examine female religious leaders and participants in such subcultures as Puritanism, evangelicalism, Catholicism, Judaism, African American Protestantism, native traditions, and American Islam.
-Emphasis on the dilemmas faced by women in religious institutions as well as the creative uses women have made of their social and religious "place."
+The seminar will examine women, gender, and religious leadership in varied religious contexts, such as Puritanism, evangelicalism, Catholicism, Judaism, African American Protestantism, native traditions, and American Islam.
+Emphasis on the dilemmas faced by women in religious institutions as well as the creative approaches to shaping religious and social opportunities in light of shifting ideas about religion, gender, and authority.
 One three-hour seminar.

 Postblack - Contemporary African American Art